CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application-server.md

 1. In the left-hand pane of Internet Information Service (IIS) Manager, expand the server node.
 1. Right-click on the [site][Create Web Site] the application should be installed under and select `Add Application…`
 1. Set the `Alias` to `gateway`.
 This must be lowercase.
-1. Click `Select…` and from the Application pool dropdown select the `Cortex Gateway` application pool and click `OK`.
+1. Click `Select…` and from the Application pool dropdown select the `CORTEX Gateway` application pool and click `OK`.
 1. Set the `Physical path` to `C:\inetpub\wwwroot\Cortex\Gateway` by clicking on the ellipses `…` and selecting the appropriate directory.
 Create the `C:\inetpub\wwwroot\Cortex\Gateway` directory if it does not already exist.
 1. Click `OK`.

 ### Configure IIS Site Redirect to the Specified Web Application (Optional)

-If the site hosting the Gateway web application is a newly created Cortex site or an existing site that doesn’t have its own content, it is recommended to redirect the site URL to the `gateway` web application URL, e.g. `https://FullyQualifiedDomainName` to `https://FullyQualifiedDomainName/gateway`.
+If the site hosting the Gateway web application is a newly created CORTEX site or an existing site that doesn’t have its own content, it is recommended to redirect the site URL to the `gateway` web application URL, e.g. `https://FullyQualifiedDomainName` to `https://FullyQualifiedDomainName/gateway`.

 1. Open Internet Information Services (IIS) Manager.
 1. Select the site hosting the `gateway` web application and from IIS settings double-click the `HTTP Redirect` icon.